timoinutilis/lowres-nx/docs/readme.txt

 * Notes *
 *********

-- Read the manual, especially the introduction!
+- Read the manual, if you want to create your own programs.

 - The manual sometimes refers to the interface of the iOS app.
-  On macOS/Windows just use any text editor, there is no included one.
-  Press Ctrl+M to show the Development Menu, from where you can use the designer tools.
+  For the desktop version read the First Steps in this file before.

 - Share programs and discuss on: https://lowresnx.inutilis.com